-One of the most common insects around in summer is mosquitoes, and they can carry some lethal weapons: By biting a dog, a mosquito can infect the dog with heartworm.
+One of the most common insects around in summer and Autumn is mosquitoes, and they can carry some lethal weapons: By biting a dog, a mosquito can infect the dog with heartworm.
 The immature stage of the heartworm is injected into the dog during the bite and begin their migration to the heart where they reside, grow and inevitably cause heart disease.
 The good news is heartworm is totally preventable with a once a year vaccination.

 Mosquitoes can also spread myxomatosis between rabbits.
 As the vaccine for myxo is not available in Australia it is recommended that hutches be insect proof, especially early morning and late afternoon when mosquitoes are more active.

 Ticks are an issue for animals all year around down here on the coast and evidence suggests that their range is increasing.
 There are some companies and universities doing some really good research on paralysis ticks and this has contributed to the new range of tick prevention products on the market over the last couple of years for dogs which are dramatically reducing the number of dogs that need to be treated.
 Now with Bravecto launching a spot-on for cats, we are hoping to see a reduction in the number of cats treated as well.